Council members

 • Profile

-WHO Collaborating Center for Reference & Research of Fungi of Medical Importance
+WHO Collaborating Centre for Reference and Research on Fungi of Medical Importance

 • Editor in Chief – Medical Mycology